codefresh-io/docs.codefresh.io/_docs/new-helm/helm-environment-promotion.md

 * One or more namespaces that define this environment (You can even toggle the switch for a regex match)
 * A custom pipeline that will be used when a Helm release is installed for the first time in this column
 * A custom pipeline that will be used when a Helm release is dragged in this column (promoted from another column)
+* Optional.
+One or more charts to use for the environment.
+Defining charts for the environment saves you from having to search through all the charts in your Helm repository.
+When you install an application from the install graphical dialog, only the selected chart(s) are displayed.
 * A presentation color to easily identify the environment on the board (For example, a "production" environment should have a red color)

 You can also select no namespace at all.
 In that case the column will show Helm releases for all namespaces in that cluster.